 For a few different reasons my chlorinated homeslice:

-- It’s highly swim specific.
-Unlike doing an endless number of squats, leg extensions and lunges outside of the pool, strapping on a pair of DragSox is as swim-specific as it gets, especially given that they don’t inhibit range-of-motion like some fins or shoes do.
+- It’s highly swimming specific.
+Unlike doing an endless number of squats, leg extensions and lunges outside of the pool, strapping on a pair of DragSox is as swim-specific as it gets in terms of swimming equipment, especially given that they don’t inhibit range-of-motion as some fins or shoes do.
 Think of it as resistance training for your kick.

 - You’ll feel like a beast when you slip them off.
 Do them for a set in the middle of your workout, and the next time you push off the wall you will feel like someone attached an outboard to your hips.

 - Develop a way faster kick.
 Swimming with training fins or doing kick with a board will never feel the same after you use these bad boys.
 Not only will your kick feel smoother and more powerful, but it will be faster, and that’s the best gift you can give.

 The only downside?
 Prepare to field regular questions mid-set from curious onlookers in the next lane.

 You can pick up a pair of these bad boys at AquaVolo’s site for $29.